Tzunzu/ModbusMaven/README.md

 # ModbusMaven

-ModbusMaven is a tool under active development, aiming to provide a comprehensive solution for interacting with Modbus TCP/IP and Modbus RTU protocols.
+ModbusMaven is a tool under development, aiming to provide a tool Modbus TCP/IP and Modbus RTU protocols.

 ## Development Status